-During 2019, 100% of the company's employees were provided with training relating to the Code of Ethics.
+During 2020, 100% of the company's employees were provided with training relating to the Code of Ethics.
 ASUR's Internal Auditing Department carried out audits in all nine airports in the Group, as well as the airports located in San Juan, Puerto Rico, and Colombia, and several commercial concession holders operating at the airports.
-These audits resulted in a total of 9 relevant observations.
-A total of 52 reports were submitted via the internal reporting system during the year, of which 22 were considered to be of critical importance, 18 were of medium importance and 12 were of minor importance.
+Due to the Covid-19 pandemic and the resulting restrictions on travel to ensure safety, much of the programme of audits was performed remotely.
+These audits resulted in a total of four critical observations, out of a total of 99.
+A total of 27 reports were submitted via the internal reporting system during the year, of which 16 were considered to be of critical importance, six were of medium importance and five were of minor importance.